Northgate Border Crossing: Canadian side

 The customs office opened in 1907 at Boscurvis about 25 km north of the border.
 The office operated under the administrative oversight of the Port of North Portal.
 A replacement facility, called Boundary Line, was constructed at the border in 1913.
 That year, the Grand Trunk Pacific Railway had built southward to connect with the Great Northern Railway building northward.
 In 1916–17, the office name changed to Northgate.
 During Prohibition in Saskatchewan, the smuggling of liquor northward through Northgate could turn violent.

 The customs building was replaced in 1964.
 The former building was razed in 2014/15.

 In 2020, the hours changed from being 8 am to 9 pm (summer) and 9 am to 10 pm (winter) to 8 am to 4 pm (summer) and mirroring the US winter hours.
 The port changed back to its regular hours late in 2021.

 In January 2025, following an announcement by CBSA regarding hour changes at ports of entry across Canada, Northgate changed its hours of operation to 9 am to 5 pm (winter) and 8 am to 4 pm (summer) to mirror the hours of operation on the US side.

-US side
+U.S. side

-The early border patrol history is unclear, but assumedly the US mirrored the establishment of a permanent post at least by the 1910s.
+The early border patrol history is unclear, but assumedly the U.S. mirrored the establishment of a permanent post at least by the 1910s.

-The US upgraded its border station on Highway 8 in 2004.
+The U.S. upgraded its border station on Highway 8 in 2004.